You’ve got questions? We’ve got answers.

 We humbly believe that #thebigidea project is unique and quite a bit different than an accelerator/incubator.
 We call ourselves a project because we are outside the norm.

 We are big fans of places like YCombinator, Startup Factory, and Groundwork Labs, but we don’t feel we really compete with them.
-Sure there are similarities (i.e. we both give something in return for equity), but most accelerators and the like give a bucket of money, mentorship, and call it a day.
+Sure there are similarities, but most accelerators and the like give a bucket of money, mentorship, and call it a day.
 While this format is obviously successful, we wanted to make the project different.

 Our focus is being practical.
-All of the partners involved are in the business of building startups each and every day.
+All of the mentors involved are in the business of building startups each and every day.
 It is what we do, and, more importantly, what we love.
-What makes the project unique is the fact that we are giving one startup the full package: everything you need to go from idea to execution.
+What makes the project unique is the fact that we are giving several startups the tools to take the next step, and one a free MVP.
+Pretty cool eh?

 I still have questions; where can I learn more?